dot mandala on black canvas

 Dotting Stylus

 I use dotting tools specifically designed for mandala work because their various tip sizes help me make consistent dots.
-A common set includes plastic, metal or wooden styluses with tips ranging from 1mm to 10mm in diameter.
+Sets typically include plastic, metal or wooden styluses with tips ranging from 1mm to 10mm in diameter.
+Some are straight rods while others have a tapered tip or even a ball tip.

 If dotting tools aren’t available, you can opt for household items like toothpicks, ballpoint pens (empty), or cotton swabs.
-However, I think you will find that you have greater success with better tools.
-Plus a beginner tool set can typically be found for well under $20.
-There are certainly tool sets and kits that are much more than this, but there is no need to invest much as you are starting out.
-You will be more than prepared with an inexpensive basic set.
+However, you will have greater success with better tools.
+A beginner tool set can typically be found online for $10-15.
+There are tool sets and kits that are much more than this, but there is no need to invest much when you are starting out.
+You will be able to create beautiful pieces with a basic tool set.
 Here is an example of a good beginner set of dotting rods/ dotting styluses.
+This set was less than $10 and includes 7 different sizes of dotting rods.

 So, you have your basic dotting rods along with a couple dotting rods with the ball tips - you are almost all set!
 You may find that having a couple good paintbrushes will help you make swooshes.
 You should look for paintbrushes with long narrow bristles, sometimes called script tracers or scripting brushes.
 The white ones above are specifically for dotting but the red ones are almost identical and can be found in any art supply store.
 I believe the red ones are actually watercolor brushes, but they work just fine!